bernatdelgado87/KtorMocker/README.md

 # Space Mock

 This is a server that acts as an intermediary between the backend and client devices, automatically storing the responses returned by the remote server in local files.
-It is capable of functioning as a mock server, returning the responses it has previously collected.
+It can operate as a mock server, returning the responses it has previously collected.

 The server has a web-based administration frontend where the behavior mode can be selected, as detailed below.